raunakkk21/Computing-and-Networking/README.md

 ### Operating Systems
 - An operating system is a set of programs that enables a user to operate and interact with a computer.
 #### Types of OS
-- Batch OS
+- Batch OS(Payroll System, Bank Statements )
-- Time-sharing or multitasking OS
+- Time-sharing or multitasking OS(UNIX,Linux,Windows)
-- Distributed OS
+- Distributed OS(Cloud Computing)
-- Network OS
-- Real-time OS
+- NetworkOS(NOS)-It is software that connects multiple devices and computers on the network and allows them to share resources on the network.
+- Real-time OS(Airline reservation systems, Heart pacemakers,anything that needs immediate reponse)
-- Mobile OS
+- Mobile OS(Android,GrapheneOS,Window phone,etc)

+### Host
+Bare metal- Server with no OS

+### Vitual Machine(VM)
+- A VM is a virtualized instance of a computer that can perform almost all of the same functions as a computer, including running applications and operating systems.
+- Types of VM's
+  - process VM's
+  - system VM's

 ### Types of Integrated circuits